Become a Chartered Accountant Without a Degree in Accounting 2024

 4. Scan your colored passport photograph and upload it to the form.

-5. Click ‘Submit’ two times when you have finished filling the form.
+5. Click ‘Submit’ two times when you have finished filling out the form.

 6. Print a copy of the application form.
 In the space provided, you need to sign your name.